-- Menstrual Cramps.
-An imbalance in your psoas muscles can be partially responsible for menstrual cramps as it puts added pressure in your reproductive organs.
+- Menstrual cramps.
+An imbalance in your psoas muscles can be partially responsible for menstrual cramps, as it puts added pressure on your reproductive organs.

 - Chest breathing.
 A tight psoas muscle can create a thrusting forward of the ribcage.
-This causes shallow, chest breathing, which limits the amount of oxygen taken in and encourages over usage of your neck muscles.
+This causes shallow, chest breathing, which limits the amount of oxygen taken in and encourages overuse of your neck muscles.

 In fact, according to Liz Koch, author of The Psoas Book, “The psoas is so intimately involved in such basic physical and emotional reactions, that a chronically tightened psoas continually signals your body that you’re in danger, eventually exhausting the adrenal glands and depleting the immune system.”